The New Prison of Language: Some Words in English Against the Oppression of Mandatory English in Professional Philosophy.

-The difference lies in a crucial detail: in the modern world, we are not being literally being forced to use English, or at least we are not being overtly forced.
+The difference lies in a crucial detail: in the modern world, we are not being literally being forced to use English, or at least we are not being overly forced.

 This détour (M. Descartes, I said non!) provides us with an interesting perspective.

 Linguistic slavery, so well arranged in the Professional Academic State in general, and in the professional academic philosophy in particular, is a “silent terror” with two basic aspects:

 (i) if one wants to be published, to be known, to get one’s papers or books read, it’s absolutely necessary to write and to communicate in English;

 (ii) once English becomes the “most universal language,” “the global language par excellence” (stop that!, Descartes), and “the academic lingua franca” (stop that!, you Latin and Catholic thugs), the quiet hegemony and tyranny of English imposed by post-World War II capitalist and imperialist political processes are slowly but inevitably enslaving and killing other people’s languages.